-At the top of the diagram are the front-facing applications and on the next layer are the supporting services.
+At the top of the diagram are the front-facing applications.
 These apps and services are on top of FOSS protocol and services.
 They can be developed by Growr or other integrators per deployment.
-The protocol can be extended with other services and apps fitting the purpose.
+The node can be extended with different applications fitting the purpose.

-• Borrower apps: Set of applications that are used by the borrower to operate their self-sovereign credit record and to apply for funding from different projects.
-Depending on the local environment and user base, those might be web, mobile or USSD applications.

-- Capital Provider apps: Applications used by originators and investors to create and fund projects, and to monitor their performance. - Impact portal: An open-source standalone web application that can use aggregated data from the protocol to display a dashboard presenting the global impact of the marketplace.
+- Borrowing and Community front apps: Set of applications that are used by the borrowers to operate their self-sovereign credit record and to apply for funding from different projects.
+Depending on the local environment and user base, those might be web, mobile or USSD applications. - Lending and Investor apps: Applications used by originators and investors to create and fund projects, and to monitor their performance. - Impact portal: An open-source standalone web application that can use aggregated data from the protocol to display a dashboard presenting the global impact of the marketplace.

-The front-facing applications are connected to a project-specific service layer, which depends on each implementation.
-The services in this layer are responsible for the integrations with the third-party systems, for the authentication and authorisation of the users, as well as for the communication with the core services of the protocol.
+The front-facing applications are connected to the Growr node via an API layer, which is responsible for the authentication and authorization of the users, as well as for the communication with the core services of the protocol.